ellacc123/voice-activated-led-matrix/README.md

 ## 💡 Overview

-A voice-controlled 5x5 LED matrix that responds to spoken color commands, built as part of UW's EE 399 Singapore Study Abroad program.
+A voice-controlled 5x5 LED matrix that responds to spoken color commands.
 The system runs a TinyML model directly on the microcontroller for real-time speech recognition—no cloud required.

 Inspired by immersive public displays at Gardens by the Bay and the National Museum of Singapore.